 How can I apply?

-Your application may be completed through an online form once it become available in the fall of 2025.
+Your application may be completed through the online form by February 28th, 2026.

 If you have any questions, please reach out to Office of Sustainability at sustainability@lafayette.edu